Oglethorpe, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 995 people, 561 households, and 351 families residing in the city.

 Education

 Macon County School District

 The Macon County School District holds pre-school to grade twelve, and consists of one elementary school, a middle school, and a high school.
 The district has 129 full-time teachers and over 2,200 students.